Meckel’s Scan for Children

 X-ray.
 In high doses, radiation is quite dangerous and increases the risk for cancer.

-The amount of radiation from a single Meckel scan is so small that it probably does
+The amount of radiation from a single Meckel scan is so small that it likely doesn't

-not really increase your child’s risk for future cancer.
-If it does, it does so by
+increase your child’s risk for future cancer.
+If it does, it's only an incredibly

-Your child's doctor will only recommend a Meckel scan if the risks of not getting
+Your child's provider will only advise a Meckel scan if the risks of not getting a

-a scan outweigh any possible risks from radiation.
-Talk with the doctor about all
+scan outweigh any possible risks from radiation.
+Talk with the provider about all

 of your concerns about the procedure.